APPLY TO MESSIAH

 Even though a game's concept/gameplay isn't protected by the letter of copyright law, in practice because of these differing approaches, and the difficulty in identifying exactly what in a video game is an “idea” or “expression” for purposes of copyright law, you copy a game's concept and overall feel at your own risk.

 It’s advisable not to use any real life persons in games unless they consent to it.
 They could potentially bring a variety of claims against you, specifically right of publicity, which protects an individuals right to have their name or likeness (voice, image, etc) exploited commercially.
-While using statistics is not a violation of the right of publicity perse, be careful how they are presented.
+While using statistics is not a violation of the right of publicity per se, be careful how they are presented.
 A critical issue is whether it looks like the athlete or celebrity is endorsing your game.
 Here is a good guide from the Citizen Media Law Project on using the name or likeness of another.

 Yes, but be careful.
 This is another complicated area.
 If you wanted to make a game about ghost hunting, then that is fine.
 It is much more treacherous territory if you just recreate Pac-Man.
-Copyright protects the expression of an idea, but not the idea itself.
+Copyright protects the of an idea, but not the idea itself.
 This is not so easily parsed out with video games, so if you are worried that you may be replicating someone’s expression, its a good idea to seek the advice of an experienced attorney.
-New Media Rights offers assistance here.
+New Media Rights offers assistance with this matter.

 No. But they are protected by trademark.
 Trademark law concerns itself more with marketing, branding, and business practices, and is concerned with avoiding confusing consumers as to the source of a product or service.
 Even if you do not call your game the exact same thing as another video game, you can still be found in violation if your game has a confusingly similar title.
 So if you are creating a competing game that shares some similarities with another game, you will often want to avoid using a confusingly similar name for your game to avoid a trademark violation.